joshsamuelson/courseware-lms-content/courses/lumogon/lumogon.md

 </li>

 <!--
-Lumogon is a tool for inspecting, reporting on, and analyizing your container applications and exposing as much information as possible about them.
+Lumogon is an open source tool maintained by Puppet, for inspecting, reporting on, and analyizing your container applications.
 In this course you'll learn how Lumogon works, how to install it, and some basic usage.
 -->